-The evaluator shall conduct the penetration testing based on the test plan created in the previous step.
+The evaluator shall conduct the penetration testing based on the final test plan updated in the previous step.

 The evaluator shall select those artefacts that may succeed the attack at higher probability as described in Section 6.3.1.3, "Produce test plan" for the penetration testing.